Lebo-Madikane/low-level-programming/4-pointers/README.md

 1 - A c program on how to assign an address to a pointer.

 2 - A c program to access the value a pointer is pointing too.

+3 - A c program that changes the value of a variable through its pointer.